 The two books are about the misadventures of two children named Isaveth and Quiz.
 They live in a world where magic is baked; commoners are usually adept at working simple but useful kinds of magic, whereas those of higher rank can work a more advanced kind of metal magic.
 In the first book, Isaveth becomes involved in the politics of Tarreton when her father is accused of murder.
 In the second book, she becomes embroiled even further as she attends a magic school for rich people.

 I’ve loved R.J Anderson’s fantasy books for children for many, many years now.
 Her stories are full of likeable characters and exciting plots.
 Her writing just flows.
-And what I love about her books is the way she writes romance.
+And another thing I love about her books is the way she writes romance.
 Her romance is not really romancey-romance.
 They’re more friendshippy-romance, which is the type of romance that I really like reading about.

 The Geek Heresy by Kentaro Toyama

-This book provides a thorough look into the real effects of technology when applied to social causes.
+This book provides a thorough look at the real effects of technology when applied to social causes.
 It is neither optimistic nor pessimistic.
 I think I agree with Toyama’s assessment that technology isn’t inherently good, bad, or neutral, but that it simply amplifies the intent of the humans wielding it.
-I highly recommend this book to anyone who wants to see a level analysis on technology and what it’s actually doing (or failing to do) for society.
+I highly recommend this book to anyone who wants to see a level analysis of technology and what it’s actually doing (or failing to do) for society.

 Castle in the Air by Diana Wynne Jones